By: David Brim March 1, 2013

 Many of the business owners, and entrepreneurs I speak with have a desire to raise capital from angel investors, or venture capitalists.
-Though this is one way to grow a business this route is not the only route.
+Though this is one way to grow a business (see my post on entrepreneur runways) this route is not the only route.
 I personally have never taken investment funding to grow any of my ventures.
 Nevertheless, learning about how top investors think can be very helpful to any business owner.
 Why do they choose to invest in one deal versus another?
 Though there are many answers to this question and each investor may differ in their answer, Jeff Clavier, managing partner of SoftTech VC, has an easy to remember approach that I find valuable.

 The 3 Asses Rule…

 I’ve also added an audio interview of Jeff speaking about this topic.